 Your support is needed to continue to build upon established, proven methods of research, data collection and data sharing that will lead to more refined diagnostic capabilities and ultimately more targeted therapies.
-The original Gabriella Miller Kids First Pediatric Research Act was passed by Congress in 2014 and President Obama signed it into law the very same year.
+The original Gabriella Miller Kids First Pediatric Research Act was signed into law in 2014.
 The act was intended to be a 10-year program.
 With $88 million of non-taxpayer funding provided by the act over the past seven years, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).
 Another $38 million is expected to be appropriated over the remaining three years of the Act.

 The Kids First Program fosters collaborative research to uncover the genetic etiology of childhood cancer and structural birth defects.
 In pursuit of this goal, NIH developed the Gabriella Miller Kids First Pediatric Data Resource Center (Kids First Data Resource Center), and is in the process of expanding a public-facing, web-based portal that allows researchers to search, access, aggregate, analyze, and share annotated genomic sequence, variant, and phenotypic datasets.
 This resource is of high value for the pediatric research community and will facilitate analyses across diverse conditions to uncover shared developmental pathways.
 Under this program, more than two-dozen pediatric research focused laboratories have generated vital genomic data that will be shared with the entire research community.
 The overall goal is to help researchers understand the underlying mechanisms of these conditions leading to more refined diagnostic capabilities and ultimately more targeted therapies or interventions.
 This First Act is just the beginning, we must continue and enhance this vital work, because while cancer is the single leading cause of death by disease among American children, currently only 4% of the National Cancer Institute’s $4.9 billion budget goes towards development of cures and treatments for childhood cancer.
 Because of limited research in the past 30 years, only 4 drugs have been developed exclusiverly to treat childhood cancer.